Battle of the Ancre: British plan

 The V Corps bombardment was intended to create tactical surprise, by the heavy artillery firing on the German front line thirty minutes before dawn each morning, for an hour of intense fire joined by the field artillery.
 It was hoped that the German garrisons would become accustomed to the routine and not react, when the opening bombardment for the attack began at 5:45 a.m.
 No man's land 50 yd back from the front trench was to be bombarded by 25 percent of the 18-pounders, to cover the infantry as it advanced from the British line.
 After six minutes the bombardment would creep forward at 100 yd in five minutes, pausing on the reserve line of the German front trench system before moving on.
 The infantry had 56 minutes to reach the first objective and then move on after a pause of an hour.
 After five minutes of silence a lifting bombardment, beginning with intense fire, would signal the infantry to begin their advance.
-The attack by the 63rd Division on Beaucourt was to begin 200 minutes after zero, preceded by a bombardment from all available artillery.
+The attack by the 63rd (Royal Naval) Division on Beaucourt was to begin 200 minutes after zero, preceded by a bombardment from all available artillery.
 A few tanks were available and the bombardment was twice the weight of that before 1 July.
 A machine-gun barrage (first tried at the Battle of Thiepval Ridge, 26–30 September) was to be laid on the German machine-guns dug in along the ridge behind Beaumont Hamel.

 Air reconnaissance reports late in the afternoon of 17 November, indicated that the Germans had abandoned Puisieux Trench and the Grandcourt line south of the river.
 Gough ordered both corps commanders to send patrols and occupy the trenches if possible.
 New orders were issued, extending the objectives for the attack planned for 18 November.
-The new plan for 18 November allowed II Corps a halt of 90 minutes on the first objective and the 19th Division would then attack Grandcourt and Baillescourt Farm.
-The 4th Canadian and 18th divisions would then advance and take Grandcourt Trench to link with the 19th Division at the east end of Grandcourt.
+The new plan for 18 November allowed II Corps a halt of 90 minutes on the first objective and the 19th (Western) Division would then attack Grandcourt and Baillescourt Farm.
+The 4th Canadian Division and 18th (Eastern) Division would then advance and take Grandcourt Trench to link with the 19th (Western) Division at the east end of Grandcourt.
 II Corps was then to cross the Ancre to take Baillescourt Farm.
 V Corps was to synchronise its advance to Pusieux Trench and River Trench up to Artillery Alley on the north bank of the Ancre.
-Lieutenant-General Claud Jacob the II Corps commander protested against the plan and was over-ruled, despite patrols from the 19th Division finding Germans repairing the wire of the Grandcourt line.
+Lieutenant-General Claud Jacob, the II Corps commander, protested against the plan and was over-ruled, despite patrols from the 19th (Western) Division finding Germans repairing the wire of the Grandcourt line.